JHayoz/SpyFFIER/README.md

 This project is licensed under the GNU License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements
-- If you make use of this package, please cite Hayoz et al. 2025, submitted.
+- If you make use of this package, please cite Hayoz et al. 2025, in preparation.
 - Uses `numpy`, `astropy`, `scipy`, `PynPoint`.